craigmiller160/cluster-ingress/README.md

 ## Setup

-The following directory is mounted as a k8s volume and needs to exist:
+The following directories are mounted as k8s volumes and need to exist:

 ```
-/opt/data/ingress/cert
+/opt/kubernetes/data/ingress/cert
+/opt/kubernetes/data/ingress/authcode
 ```

-TLS certs need to go in this directory.
-If you haven't setup public ones yet, use the self-signed certs in this project.
+TLS certs need to go in the `cert` directory.
+They should be the Let's Encrypt certs from the TLS guide.

+The authcode used for validating with Let's Encrypt goes in the `authcode` directory.

 ## Port Forwarding